 Crowdfunding has seen immense growth in the past ten years.
 As a tool, it’s adaptable.
 It works across industries, from charity to real estate to music.
 As crowdfunding enters its adolescent years, we wanted to reflect on how far it’s come.

-There’s nothing more credible than an expert.
+When experts talk people listen.
 Since we live and breath crowdfunding here at YouCaring, we decided to reach out to crowdfunding experts to get their take.

 We asked 13 crowdfunding experts two questions:

 - How do you see crowdfunding changing in the upcoming years?

 - Is there anything about crowdfunding that scares you?

 Read on to find out what they said.

 Salvador Briggman, crowdfunding blogger and the founder of CrowdCrux, said:

 “We’re going to look back on this time as the golden age of fundraising.
 It’s no longer a ‘crazy idea’ to raise money for medical expenses, memorial funds, education costs, and more with crowdfunding.
 Smart individuals are doing this every day!

 Peer-to-peer fundraising has taken off and will continue to grow.
 We’re going to see more campaigns take advantage of mobile giving through text-to-donate campaigns (particularly for in-person events).
 Live streaming on Facebook is going to become another powerful way to connect with potential donors.

 Whether it’s social media, email marketing, or online video, these are simply fancy ways to share your story.
 Story is what evokes empathy, which makes someone want to give money to your campaign.